input-output-hk/plutus-pioneer-program/docs/week6.rst

 Note that in the *swapInst* function, where we use template haskell to generate the Plutus validator from the *mkSwapValidator* function, we do not need to pass in the oracle address as a parameter.
 This is because we will compute this inside the function.
 Remember that we can't use the *oracleAddress* function inside the Plutus validator.

-Now we can create some functions that will work with instances of the swap contract.
+Now to define some contracts.

 Also in the code, we have the function *offerSwap*.
 This function will submit a transaction to the swap contract instance.
 It is for the seller who wants to offer a certain number of lovelace for exchange.